Kids Birthday Party Menu Ideas

-By Team ParentCircle
+By Team ParentCircle • 11 min read

-Now that you have taken care of all the do's and don'ts, it’s time to plan the party menu.
-With older children, it is a good idea to involve them in this process.
-Ask your child for a list of her favourite foods and create a menu around those dishes.
-In fact, you could even cleverly substitute a few, healthier alternatives here and there, and come out with a balanced menu!
-After all, great parties need great food so that all the special guests have a good time.
+Now that you have taken care of all the do's and don'ts, it’s time to plan the birthday menu.
+If your child is a little older, then involve her in the process.
+Ask her for a list of her favourite foods and create a menu around those dishes.
+In fact, you can cleverly substitute a few, healthy alternatives here and there, and come out with a balanced menu!
+After all, great parties need great food and eatables so that all the special guests can have a good time.
 Here are a few ideas to help you plan the menu:

 Here are a few options for starters: